Eviews expressed by the host on this program make more sense than anything anybody else happens to be saying.

 That's actually in this story.

-Obamacare rules intended to increase fairness will make it unfair and expensive To small business employees.
+Obamacare rules intended to increase fairness will make it unfair and expensive to small business employees.

 Right here it is.

-The result is that a U.S. law intended to increase fairness in health care will make it more unfair and expensive for small employers, said John Hearst, the president of Retailers Association of Massachusetts.
+The result is that a U.S. law intended to increase fairness in healthcare will make it more unfair and expensive for small employers, said John Hearst, the president of Retailers Association of Massachusetts.

-And then in the Washington New York Times, I'm sorry, headline, a story by Robert Pear.
+And then, in the New York Times, I'm sorry, headline, a story by Robert Pear, Obama asks health plans to report rising rates.

 The regime says that it's going to require health insurance companies to report all price increases, no matter how small, to the federal government so that officials can monitor the impact of Obamacare and how people are complying with it.